 Even worse than a ticket, failure to yield the right of way could result in a car accident.
 Unfortunately, there’s no way to tell how bad the damage might be; accidents involving an individual’s failure to yield range in severity.
 One party’s failure to yield might result in a minor fender bender, or it could cause a serious collision.

-If the accident involves a truck, a pedestrian, or high speeds, the result could be fatal.
+If the accident involves a truck, a pedestrian, or high speed, the result could be fatal.
 This could leave one party with a wrongful death suit, extensive medical bills, or both.
 That’s why it’s crucial to understand when you have the right of way and when you don’t.
 When you don’t have it, you need to yield to those who do.

 Right-of-Way Laws in the State of Texas